Taiwo Odubiyi: TenderHearts Family Support Initiative

-TenderHearts Family Support Initiative is a non-governmental organisation that deals with supporting, counselling, and encouraging rape victims; reaching out to the less privileged; organising (organizing) Christmas programmes (programs) for children living with disabilities; and rendering emotional & financial support to orphans.
+TenderHearts Family Support Initiative is a non-governmental organization that deals with supporting, counselling, and encouraging rape victims; reaching out to the less privileged; organizing (organizing) Christmas programs (programs) for children living with disabilities; and rendering emotional & financial support to orphans.

 Books

 Inspirational romance novels

 These award-winning novels encourage, counsel and guide those in relationships (the single & the married).
 Quite popular in Nigeria, they are read all around the country, and internationally.